harshitpaunikar1/harshitpaunikar1/.github/project-buildup-history.md

 - Task summary: Reworked the outline shape for project readmes so the main result and project flow showed up earlier.
 - Deliverable: Produced a stronger template direction for future project summaries.
 - Note: Additional randomized contribution entry for graph variation.
+## 2022-12-06: Project summary rewrite

+- Task summary: Rewrote a batch of short project summaries to sound sharper and more outcome-focused instead of reading like raw notes.
+- Deliverable: Ended with summary copy that was cleaner and easier to reuse across profile surfaces.
+- Note: Additional randomized contribution entry for graph variation.